Mastering Golf Swing Timing for Optimal Performance

 Inland courses across Gauteng present their own set of timing challenges due to altitude and specific course designs.
 The thinner air at these elevations can result in longer ball carries and different shot dynamics.
 As a result, golfers must recalibrate their swing timing to account for these differences.
 This often requires adjustments in your backswing while focusing on a smoother transition into the downswing.

 Regular practice on these inland courses is vital for developing an understanding of how altitude affects your timing.
-Engage in frequent rounds and pay attention to how your shots respond differently compared to coastal play.
+Engage in frequent rounds and pay attention to how your shots respond differently compared to those on the coast.
 Establishing a solid practice routine tailored to these specific challenges will yield better results during competitive play.

 What Unique Challenges Do South African Courses Present?